-Observation We recognise that the management continue to face challenges, including ongoing remote working, as a result of the Covid-19 pandemic but we have encountered longer than expected delays in receiving some of the evidence to support the disclosures made in the financial statements and responses to queries in some areas.
+Observation We recognise that the management continue to face challenges, including ongoing remote working, as a result of the Covid-19 pandemic but we have encountered longer than expected delays in receiving some of the evidence to support the disclosures made in the financial statements and responses to queries some areas.
 We also note that, in some areas, the quality of the evidence was not always at the level required.
-Observation As a result of delays during the Covid-19 pandemic, a number of key Council policies, including whistleblowing and anti-bribery, have passed their date for review.
-We understand that plans are in pace to proceed with approval of updated policies in the medium term.
-The delays encountered were a significant factor in our not being able to issue the audit opinion until February 2022.
-We held a full debrief on conclusion of the audit in preparation for 2021/22.
-Impact The formal written policies may not be in-line with best practice guidance or the actual operating procedures of the Council.
-2021/22 update We have continued to encounter delays in the timeliness and quality of evidence provided as part of our audit in 2021/22.
+As a result of delays during the Covid-19 pandemic, a number of key Council policies, including whistleblowing and anti-bribery, have passed their date for review.
+We understand that plans are in The delays encountered were a significant factor in our not being able to issue the audit opinion until February 2022.
+We held a full debrief on conclusion the audit in preparation for 2021/22. of Impact The formal written policies may not be in-line with best practice guidance or the actual operating procedures of the Council.
+We have continued to encounter delays in the timeline and quality of evidence provided as part of our audit i 2021/22.
 Further work is required in advance of the 2022/23 audit to address these matters.
-2021/22 update